mohamedyd/awesome_resources/ml-books.md

 * [CIML: A Course in Machine Learning by Hal Daumé III](http://ciml.info): CIML is a set of introductory materials that covers most major aspects of modern machine learning (supervised learning, unsupervised learning, large margin methods, probabilistic modeling, learning theory, etc.).

 * [Modern Time Series Forecasting with Python by Manu Joseph](https://github.com/PacktPublishing/Modern-Time-Series-Forecasting-with-Python): This massive book will help you to make your first step in this area.
 It goes from the basics of Time Series to sophisticated DL-based models.

+* [Deep Learning by Ian Goodfellow and Yoshua Bengio and Aaron Courville](https://www.deeplearningbook.org/): The Deep Learning textbook is a resource intended to help students and practitioners enter the field of machine learning in general and deep learning in particular.

 ## Large Language Models